RockurDev/RockurDev/README.md

 # Hello, I'm RockurDev! 👋

-**Junior Python Developer | Systems Analysis Enthusiast | AI and Drone Projects**
+**Junior Python Developer**

 ---

 ### 🚀 About Me

-I'm a passionate junior Python developer with a growing interest in systems analysis.
-Currently, I'm working on exciting projects that range from building APIs with Django to deploying AI-driven applications.
-Although I am just starting out in my career, my drive to learn and improve my skills is matched by my hands-on experience in both frontend and backend development.
+I'm a junior Python developer with a passion for systems analysis and a solid foundation in both frontend and backend development.
+Currently, I'm honing my skills while working on diverse projects like AI-powered drones and web development with Django.

 - 🌱 **Learning**: Python, Django, SQLModel, Telegram bots, AI-based systems
-- 👨‍💻 **Current Projects**: Developing a Telegram bot for student report management and building WebSites and APIs with Django
+- 👨‍💻 **Current Projects**: Developing a Telegram bot for student report management and building websites and APIs with Django
 - 🚁 **AI Enthusiast**: Currently working with drones in an AI-powered project
-- 🎓 **Courses**: Python Backend Developer, Asynchronous programming, Systems analysis, Statistics, Machine Learning
+- 🎓 **Courses**: Python Backend Developer, Asynchronous Programming, Systems Analysis, Statistics, Machine Learning
 - 💬 **Ask me about**: Python, SQL (PostgreSQL, SQLite), asyncio, HTTPX, Telegram bots, Docker, Django, and working with databases

 ---